 Wire handles

 A wire handle is made of a thick wire, typically coated in a black rubber coating.
-These are lightweight handles, easy to bend and shape.
+These are lightweight handles and easy to bend and shape.

-Some wire handles have a wooden grip at the top which makes it more comfortable for carrying.
+Some wire handles have a wooden grip at the top, which makes them more comfortable to carry.

 Other basket inserts